timescale/docs/tutorials/energy-data/compress-energy.md

 ## Compression setup

-1. Connect to the Timescale database that contains the energy dataset using, for example `psql`.
+1. Connect to the $COMPANY database that contains the energy dataset using, for example `psql`.
 1. Enable compression on the table and pick suitable segment-by and order-by column using the `ALTER TABLE` command: